Used Peugeot Boxer for sale nationwide

 Quick Summary

-The Peugeot Boxer is a large van introduced in 2006, offering a significant improvement over its predecessor with enhanced practicality, on-road manners, and economical HDi diesel engines.
-Developed collaboratively with Fiat and Citroën, it shares the same platform as the Fiat Ducato and Citroën Relay.
-Available in multiple configurations including panel van, crew van, and window van, with three wheelbase options, the Boxer provides impressive load space and payload capacity.
-Rear doors open 180 degrees, with a 270-degree option available, and the wide space between wheel arches accommodates larger loads.
-The cabin features two gloveboxes, numerous cubby holes, and ample cupholders, with seating for three up front with generous leg, shoulder, and headroom.
+The Peugeot Boxer is a large van available in multiple configurations, including panel van, crew van and window van variants.
+Introduced in 2006 as a collaboration with Fiat and Citroën, it marked a significant improvement over its predecessor with enhanced practicality, economical HDi diesel engines, and modern safety equipment.
+The Boxer offers impressive load space and payload capacity, with three wheelbase options and flexible body styles.
+Rear doors open 180 degrees in the panel van, with a 270-degree option available.
+The cabin features two gloveboxes, numerous cubby holes, and seating for three up front with generous leg, shoulder and headroom.

-Current models are powered by one of two 2.2-litre BlueHDi diesel engines: the base BlueHDi 120 S&S producing 118bhp and 310lb ft of torque, or the BlueHDi 140 S&S with 138bhp and 340lb ft, both paired with a six-speed manual gearbox.
-Fuel economy averages 25.5-36.0mpg depending on configuration, with a 90-litre tank providing approximately 495 miles per tank.
-Whilst the Boxer's underlying age is apparent in its driving experience compared to newer competitors, it remains manoeuvrable with light steering and good forward visibility.
-A recently launched electric version offers smoother, quieter operation and punchy acceleration, though its limited range suits local trips and last-mile deliveries rather than long-haul transport.
-Peugeot offers fixed-price service plans up to five years, with standard servicing required every two years or 32,000 miles.
+Current models are powered by one of two 2.2-litre BlueHDi diesel engines: the base BlueHDi 120 S&S produces 118bhp and 310lb ft of torque, whilst the higher-performance BlueHDi 140 S&S outputs 138bhp and 340lb ft.
+Both pair with a six-speed manual gearbox.
+Fuel economy averages 25.5-36.0mpg depending on configuration, with a 90-litre fuel tank providing approximately 495 miles per tank.
+The Boxer is manoeuvrable with light steering and good forward visibility, though it lacks the refinement and handling finesse of newer competitors.
+A recently launched electric version offers smooth, punchy performance but limited range, making it better suited to local trips and last-mile deliveries rather than long-haul transport.

-Best for: Businesses and operators requiring impressive load space and payload capacity, those seeking economical diesel running costs, and buyers wanting a well-equipped, configurable large van.
+Best for: Businesses and operators requiring substantial load space and payload capacity, those seeking economical diesel running costs, and buyers wanting a well-equipped, flexible van platform.

 Comparison vs Key Rivals